johnwvin/Gitea-Installation-Guide-Docker-Ubuntu-HTTP-or-Trusted-HTTPS-October-2025/README.md

     environment:
       - POSTGRES_USER=gitea
       - POSTGRES_DB=gitea
-      - POSTGRES_PASSWORD=[THE PASSWORD YOU CHOSE IN THE PREVIOUS ENVIRONMENT KEY !!!]
+      - POSTGRES_PASSWORD=[USE THE PASSWORD DEFINED IN THE FORMER PASSWORD FIELD !!!]
 ```

 ### Go to the GUI using your domain to complete setup: